rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 what is the x-axis ?

-the x-axis is the standard deviation from the mean, ( translate , the actual values of the sample)
+the x-axis is the standard deviation from the mean, ( the 0 in the normal distribution digarm is equal to the mean of the histogram)

 what is the y-axis ?

-y-axis the the probability of geting this value
+y-axis the the probability of getting this value, in real life terms, y-axis is the frequency in the histogram, noted the probability of getting mean value( the 0 point in x-axis is not 0.5! but about 0.4)

 ![Normal Distribution Diagram Explained](http://www.rationalpov.com/wp-content/uploads/2016/03/ji8_ij43.png)